ixnode/docker-recipes/recipes/01-static/README.md

 ❯ git clone https://github.com/ixnode/docker-recipes.git && cd docker-recipes/recipes/01-static
 ```

-Change the content of the `html` folder or use the example inside.
+Change the content of the `html` folder to your needs or use the example inside.
 Start the Docker container after that:

 ```bash
 ❯ docker-compose up -d